kubernetes/kompose/docs/user-guide.md

 ```

 - `kompose.service.expose` defines if the service needs to be made accessible from outside the cluster or not.
 If the value is set to "true", the provider sets the endpoint automatically, and for any other value, the value is set as the hostname.
 If multiple ports are defined in a service, the first one is chosen to be the exposed.
     - For the Kubernetes provider, an ingress resource is created and it is assumed that an ingress controller has already been configured.
-If the value is set to a comma sepatated list, multiple hostnames are supported.
+If the value is set to a comma sepatated list, multiple hostnames are supported.Hostname with path is also supported.
     - For the OpenShift provider, a route is created.
+- `kompose.service.nodeport.port` defines the port value when service type is `nodeport`, this label should only be set when the service only contains 1 port.
+Usually kubernetes define a port range for node port values, kompose will not validate this.
 - `kompose.service.expose.tls-secret` provides the name of the TLS secret to use with the Kubernetes ingress controller.
 This requires kompose.service.expose to be set.

 For example: